Has-sh/Raytracer/README.md

 # Ray Tracer in C++

 This project implements a basic ray tracer in C++ that supports the rendering of scenes with spheres, triangles, and meshes.
-The ray tracer computes intersections of camera rays with geometric primitives, handles shadows, and applies lighting to generate the final image ie:
+The ray tracer computes intersections of camera rays with geometric primitives, handles shadows, and applies lighting to generate the final image from the given vectors.
+Below are the input1 and input2 results:

 <img width="632" height="627" alt="image" src="https://github.com/user-attachments/assets/57110634-8c94-4d8b-a635-2941ebe88cd1" />